 By the time December rolls around, it feels like Christmas has already been in full swing in London for several months.
 Here's a reminder of some of the festivities taking place around town (though do check opening times around Christmas Day itself, as they may vary):

 CHRISTMAS LIGHTS: The Oxford Street and Regent Street Christmas lights are world-famous — and with good reason.
-Glowing stars dangle elegantly over the former this festive season, with those twinkling angels back over the latter, and with Christmas light displays in Covent Garden, Carnaby, Bond Street and elsewhere in the capital to see as well, you'll be needing our guide to London's Christmas light displays 2022.
+Glowing stars dangle elegantly over the former this festive season, with those twinkling angels back over the latter, and with Christmas light displays in Covent Garden, Carnaby, Bond Street and elsewhere in the capital to see as well, you'll be needing our guide to London's Christmas light displays 2023.
 You can also see them by bus, if that's more your speed.

 SANTA'S GROTTOS: The man in red makes multiple appearances in London at this time of year, at grottos and meet-and-greets all over town.
 You'll need to book way in advance for most of them — here's the lowdown on Santa's grottos in London this year.

 LIGHT FESTIVALS: London gets LIT at this time of year, and not just with Christmas lights (above).
-Illumination festivals take over botanical gardens, wetlands and palace grounds, with light tunnels, illuminated animal sculptures, fire gardens and other installations to ogle — get booking for London's best light festivals this year.
+Illumination festivals take over botanical gardens, parks and palace grounds, with light tunnels, illuminated animal sculptures, fire gardens and other installations to ogle — get booking for London's best light festivals this year.

 CHRISTMAS MARKETS: Stock up on Christmas gifts (or treat yourself) at London's best Christmas markets, which feature independent makers, wooden chalets, twinkling lights, and plenty of food and drink to enjoy as you shop.

 ICE SKATING: A festive staple, skating rinks pop up all over town for the Christmas season, so you can take to the ice outside palaces, skyscrapers, and all manner of other backdrops.
-These are London's best ice rinks for Christmas 2022.
+These are London's best ice rinks for Christmas 2023.

 CAROL CONCERTS: You can barely move in London in December without stumbling across a carol concert or two.
 The best-known ones such as St Paul's and Westminster Abbey are notoriously difficult to get into, but why not see what's on at your local church?